-If you buy food from a shop or have a meal at a restaurant or café and find it contains something that should not be there, such as a hair or a piece of plastic, then this may be investigated as a food complaint.
+If you buy food from a shop or have a meal at a restaurant or café and find it contains something that should not be there, such as glass, plastic or metal, then this may be investigated as a food complaint.

 The council investigates food complaints as part of its role to protect public health.

 The council also investigates complaints about hygiene standards in food businesses such as poor hygiene practices or sightings of food pests.

 On this page

 What should I do if I have a food complaint?

 - food that may have caused food poisoning

 - food containing certain types of foreign bodies and mould